 Special Situations Investing Group II, LLC, an affiliate of Goldman Sachs & Co.
 LLC (sometimes referred to in this prospectus as "SSIG"), holds a warrant to purchase shares of our common stock, which we refer to in this prospectus as the "GS Warrant."
 The GS Warrant will automatically exercise on a cashless basis immediately prior to the closing of this offering in accordance with its terms.
 The GS Warrant is initially issuable for 7,146,490 shares of our common stock at an exercise price of \$0.0001 per share; provided that the number of shares issuable upon the exercise of the GS Warrant in connection with an initial public offering is subject to certain adjustments based on the equity valuation implied by the midpoint of the price range set forth on the cover page of the preliminary prospectus related to such offering.
-After giving effect to such adjustments, we expect to issue 6,506,284 shares of our common stock to SSIG upon the automatic cashless exercise of the GS Warrant in connection with this offering.
+After giving effect to such adjustments, we expect to issue shares of our common stock to SSIG upon the automatic cashless exercise of the GS Warrant in connection with this offering.

 SSIG also holds 1,666,667 shares of our Series F convertible preferred stock, all of which will convert into shares of common stock immediately prior to the closing of this offering.
 Pursuant to the terms of our certificate of incorporation, as currently in effect, the number of shares of common stock into which such shares will convert in connection with an initial public offering is determined using a price per share equal to 102% of the midpoint of the price range set forth on the cover page of the preliminary prospectus related to such offering.
-As a result, after giving effect to certain adjustments in connection with the 1-to-4.5 forward stock split we effected on March 19, 2021, we expect to issue 7,937,455 shares of common stock to SSIG upon the conversion of our Series F convertible preferred stock in connection with this offering.
+As a result, after giving effect to certain adjustments in connection with the 1-to-4.5 forward stock split we effected on March 19, 2021, we expect to issue shares of common stock to SSIG upon the conversion of our Series F convertible preferred stock in connection with this offering.

-The terms of the GS Warrant and, in the case of our Series F convertible preferred stock, our certificate of incorporation, as currently in effect, provide that we will be required to make certain cash payments to SSIG if the initial public offering price per share at which shares of our common stock are sold in this offering (the "Actual IPO Price") is less than the price per share used to calculate the number of shares issuable upon the automatic cashless exercise of the GS Warrant or the conversion of our Series F convertible preferred stock, as the case may be (the "Estimated Price").
+Pursuant to the terms of the GS Warrant and, in the case of our Series F convertible preferred stock, our certificate of incorporation, as currently in effect, we will be required to make certain cash payments to SSIG if the initial public offering price per share at which shares of our common stock are sold in this offering (the "Actual IPO Price") is less than the price per share used to calculate the number of shares issuable upon the automatic cashless exercise of the GS Warrant or the conversion of our Series F convertible preferred stock, as the case may be (the "Estimated Price").
 Conversely, if the Actual IPO Price is greater than the Estimated Price, SSIG will be required to make certain cash payments to us.
-Accordingly, because the Actual IPO Price is less than the Estimated Price, we will be required to make a cash payment to SSIG in the amount of \$1.6 million in connection with the closing of this offering.